json-everything/json-everything/docs_source/release-notes/json-schema.md

 [#27](https://github.com/gregsdennis/json-everything/issues/27) (reopened) Better reduction of detailed output format which eliminatest he notion that any nodes *must* be kept.

+[#29](https://github.com/gregsdennis/json-everything/issues/29) Relative `$id` keyword at root of schema was not supported.
+Added `ValidationOptions.DefaultBaseUri` to be used when no other absolute URI is defined by the `$id` keyword.
+Also now supports assuming the base URI from the file name.

 # [1.3.1](https://github.com/gregsdennis/json-everything/pull/28)

 [#27](https://github.com/gregsdennis/json-everything/issues/27) Nodes in the basic and detailed output formats that match the overall outcome should be removed.
 This also addresses several other bugs involving the output such as `absoluteKeywordLocation`.